 Extension Pesticide Applicator Training Series #4: Sprayer Calibration

 - Ground Speed.
-Speed traveled over the ground will significantly affect sprayer output.
-Faster speeds result in lower output per surface area.
-Conversely, slower speeds will increase output.
-However, adjusting ground speed is not the most economical method for manipulating sprayer output.
-The speed should be dictated by evenness of the terrain, obstacles to avoid, condition of the equipment, etc. The primary consideration of ground speed is safety.
+The speed at which the sprayer travels over the ground will significantly affect sprayer output.
+Faster speeds produce lower output per surface area, while slower speeds increase output.
+However, adjusting ground speed is not the best way to adjust sprayer output.
+Speed should be dictated by evenness of the terrain, obstacles, condition of the equipment, etc. The primary consideration of ground speed is safety.
 The speed should be set to complete the operation as quickly as possible without risk to people or property.

 - Spray Pressure.
-There are several considerations when deciding spray pressure.
-Some product labels require that the pesticide be applied within a specified pressure range.
-Several relatively new products are considered low-pressure, low-volume pesticides that are applied with very low pressure.
-Applicators must also always be aware of drift potential from the operation.
-High pressures present greater risks from drift.
-As a result, adjusting spray pressure to change sprayer output is usually not a good choice.
-And, unless a significant change of 10 or more PSI can be accomplished, adjusting spray pressure will result in only minor changes in output.
+Several considerations affect spray pressure decisions.
+Some product labels require pesticides to be applied within a specified pressure range.
+A number of products are low-pressure, low-volume pesticides applied under very low pressure.
+Applicators must also always be aware of drift potential from their operations.
+High pressures present greater risks from drift, so adjusting spray pressure to change sprayer output is usually not a good choice.
+Also, unless a significant change of 10 or more pounds per square inch (psi) can be accomplished, adjusting spray pressure will produce only minor changes in output.

 - Number of Nozzles.
-The number of nozzles is determined by the design configuration of the sprayer.
+Nozzle number is determined by sprayer design.
 For sprayers that are equipped with directional boom control valves for partial boom applications, each arrangement of boom selection should be calibrated independently.
 In most cases, the number of nozzles will remain constant unless the sprayer is rebuilt or retrofitted.

-- Nozzle Orifice Size.
-Nozzle size or type is the most practical method for adjusting sprayer output.
-Several brands of nozzles are available with similar spray patterns (flat fan, cone, etc.) but are made with various orifice sizes for increasing or decreasing output.
+- Nozzle Orifice.
+The nozzle opening or orifice directly affects output and is the most practical way to adjust sprayer output.
+Several brands of nozzles are available with similar spray patterns (flat fan, cone, etc.) and with various orifice sizes for adjusting output.

 - Measuring tape 50 foot or greater